storiesjs/stories/packages/core/src/components/tool-zoom/readme.md

-# str-tool-zoom
+# Tool zoom

-The str-tool-zoom is a container for zoom-in, zoom-out, and zoom-reset buttons.
+The Tool zoom (str-tool-zoom) is a container for zoom-in, zoom-out, and zoom-reset buttons.

 <!-- Auto Generated Below -->